DrugAbuse.com - Powered by American Addiction Centers

 How to Find Inpatient Rehab Centers Near Me

-Choosing to enter rehab is an important first step in recovery.
-If you are suffering with alcohol or drug addiction and are considering rehab, it may be helpful to speak with a doctor, therapist, or other treatment professional to receive an assessment of your needs and treatment options.
+Choosing to enter rehab is a brave first step in recovery.
+If you are struggling with addiction and are considering rehab, it may be helpful to speak with a doctor, therapist, or other treatment professional to receive an assessment of your needs and treatment options.

-Rehab facilities are located throughout the U.S., and a variety of treatment types is available.
-SAMHSA’s Find Treatment tool allows you to search for nearby treatment centers.
+Rehab facilities are located throughout the U.S., and a variety of treatment types are available.
 Many state government websites will provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’
-Once your state website is located, substance use resources shouldn’t be hard to find, and they should provide further phone contacts for your assistance.

 Frequently Asked Questions